justinbansal/imsolazy.com/_posts/2020-09-09-simple-steps-for-saving-like-a-pro.markdown

 ##### Subscriptions

 - Instead of signing up for individual accounts for things like Netflix, Crave, or Spotify, try to sign up for the family plan or share the account with other family members
-- Spotify allows you to have up to 6 people on its family plan so you can spend $15 as a group each month or $10 individually.
+- Spotify allows you to have up to six people on its family plan so you can spend $15 as a group each month or $10 individually.
 You still get your own account, playlists, and catered feed so it's a win-win!

 ##### Gym membership
 When the gyms closed as a result of COVID-19 many people turned toward [working out at home](https://imsolazy.com/2020/09/01/how-to-work-out-at-home.html).
 If you find that you are using your gym membership often then continue doing so because it’s part of your healthy lifestyle.
 However, if you find that you’re not going often or not at all, consider [working out at home](https://imsolazy.com/2020/09/01/how-to-work-out-at-home.html) to get that same burn.